cambridge-cares/TheWorldAvatar/web/twa-vis-platform/uploads/README.md

 The `config/ui-settings.json` file provides general settings for the platform.
 This includes settings for displaying modules, branding requirements, and setting scenarios.
 A brief explanation is as follows:

-- `branding`: key value pairs for various branding icons such as toolbar and logo
+- `branding`: key value pairs for various branding icons such as navigation bar and logo
 - `modules`: key value pairs indicating if certain modules should be highlighted
   - `landing`: REQUIRED.
 Displays landing page if enabled
   - `map`: REQUIRED.
 Displays map visualisation if enabled